 Removing poop from diapers is most people’s least favorite part.
 Lucky for these people, there are many accessories out there that can make this super simple.

 First of all, remember that you do not need to remove poop from diapers before the baby starts solid food.
-Poop from breast fed babies is water soluble, and poop from formula is also usually water soluble enough that you don’t need to remove it.
+Poop from breastfed babies is water-soluble.
 Some people do rinse poop off right from the beginning, but I assume you are here because you are looking for a way to make this easier on yourself.
 Just know that you do not need to worry about poop removal until you start solids, which for most babies is around 6 months old.

 Next, consider getting a diaper sprayer.
 A diaper sprayer combined with a spray shield is a great way to clean off dirty diapers without touching the poop.
 You just clip the dirty diaper into the shield and spray off the poo right into the toilet.

 You can also consider getting diaper liners to use in your diapers.
 There are disposable and reusable options.
 I’ve also known people to use a paper towel for this.
 If you want reusable ones, check out this post: Cloth Diaper Liners – Pros, Cons & How To DIY

 If you’re worried about staining, a liner can definitely help prevent that, too!